LispCookbook/cl-cookbook/process.md

      `lparallel:end-kernel`.

-Note that the onus of ensuring that the tasks being carried out are logically parallelisable as well as taking care of all mutable state is on the developer.
+Note that the onus of ensuring that the tasks being carried out are logically parallelizable as well as taking care of all mutable state is on the developer.

 _Credit: this article first appeared on